 Sometimes it just seems impossible.
 Beating anxiety or OCD seems like an insurmountable task that is not worth taking.
 This is especially true for our kids.
 When just getting them to do their homework or eat healthy is an uphill battle, how on earth can we encourage them to take steps towards their fear?

 Helping Kids with Anxiety or OCD who have Holiday Overwhelm What can be wrong with lots of time off, plenty of parties, some pent up excitement and gift giving?
 Lots actually, especially if you are a child with anxiety or OCD.
 It is not unusual for kids to struggle a bit more during the holidays.
-The reason for this varies depending on the child’s […]
+The reason for this varies depending on the child’s issues, […]